WebDevStudios/wds-acf-blocks/README.md

 From the command line, type any of the following in the root of the plugin to perform an action:

+`npm run dev` - Automatically handle changes to CSS, JS, SVGs, and image sprites.

 `npm run build` - Compile and build all assets.

-`npm run watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.

 ### Composer Scripts